cristiantobol/developer-toolcamp/session_09_unit_testing.md

 to make sure our tests cover both ideally and code coverage will tell us if we are.

+The usual minimum % to aim for is about **80%**.
+Ideally your coverage is higher but you have to make a decision about when the costs of adding new tests outweigh the benefits.

 ### Setup code coverage
 To use code coverage with Jest we're going to add another script "test-cov" to the `package.json` so that the scripts section looks as follows: